adonisjs/lucid/README.md

 <br />

 <div align="center">
-  <h3>Active Record ORM</h3>
+  <h3>SQL ORM</h3>
-  <p>Lucid is an implementation of fully featured Active Record ORM for AdonisJS.
-It is heavily inspired by Laravel Eloquent.</p>
+  <p>Lucid is the official SQL ORM for AdonisJS.
+It comes with an Active Record ORM, Query Builder, Migrations, Seeds and Factories</p>
 </div>

 <br />